 Getting your licence

-To do real estate work in New Zealand you must be licensed by the Real Estate Authority (REA).
+You must be licensed by the Real Estate Authority (REA) to undertake real estate work in New Zealand.
 The REA is an independent government agency that regulates the New Zealand real estate industry.
-In addition to licensing those in the industry, the REA develops and upholds The Code of Professional Conduct and Client Care.
+In addition to licensing people in the real estate industry, the REA develops and upholds The Code of Professional Conduct and Client Care.

 Here’s how to apply for your real estate licence:

-- Once you have completed all the courses in your programme, NZQA verifies your completion.
-This can take up to 10 working days.
+- Once you have completed all the modules in your programme, the New Zealand Qualifications Authority verifies your completion.
+This can take up to 14 working days.

-- Skills will then produce a certificate and mail it to you.
-You should make sure you keep your address details up to date.
+- Skills will then produce a qualification certificate and courier it to you.
+You should make sure you keep your address details up-to-date.

 - After you receive your certificate, you can apply for your licence online on the REA Licensee Portal.

 If you wish to transfer your Australian licence to New Zealand, please contact the REA.

 Visit the REA website for more information on the licensing process.

 Maintaining your licence

-It is important that you make sure your licence is always valid.
-Current laws require you to renew your licence every 12 months.
+It is important that you make sure your real estate licence is always valid.
+The REA requires you to renew your licence every 12 months.
 It can take up to 15 days for your renewal to be processed, so it’s important that you renew it before your expiry date.
-Otherwise, you may not be able to do real estate work.
+Otherwise, you may not be able to continue to work in the real estate industry.

-Maintaining professional knowledge through continuing education is necessary for you to maintain a licence.
+You must update your professional knowledge through continuing education to maintain a real estate licence.
 For more information, see the REA page on continuing education.